We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - A top-mount sink is generally the most popular configuration, mainly because it is the easiest to install and can go with virtually any type of countertop material.
 The name is fairly self-explanatory; the sink drops into a precut hole in the countertop with the edge or rim holding it in place on the counter.
 These are also known as “self-rimming” sinks.
 Some top-mount sinks also come with clips or screws for extra stability.
 Because installation is easier, top-mount sinks are generally less expensive than undermount varieties.

 - An undermount sink is also a descriptive term, with this type of sink being installed from underneath the counter.
 This eliminates the lip or rim on the top of the sink and is typically used with solid-surface countertops, such as granite.
-The undermount sinks have a sleeker look and can make cleanup easier, since countertop debris can be brushed easily into the sink.
+The undermount sinks have a sleeker look and can make cleanup easier, since countertop debris can be brushed into the sink.

 Style

 - Double basin/bowl.
 Many families prefer a sink with two bowls: one for hot sudsy water and the other for rinsing, or one for soaking tough, encrusted pots and pans and the other for doing a regular washup.
-One of the most interesting new developments in double-basin sinks is the double-bowl, low-divide sink, which offers the benefit of two basins but can also accommodate pots with long handles.
+One of the most interesting new developments in double kitchen sinks is the double-bowl, low-divide sink, which offers the benefit of two basins but can also accommodate pots with long handles.

 - Single basin/bowl.
 Single-basin sinks are the most common and least expensive configuration and offer the advantage of accommodating large pots, pans, and platters, all of which might require soaking prior to scrubbing.